 Mental incapacity is another possible—and very real—defense strategy.
 If your attorney can prove that mental limitations prevented you from making coherent choices based on sound judgment, you may not face the full penalties of the law.

 Yet another defense strategy is proving that the sexual activity in question was, in fact, consensual.
 In most incidents of sex crimes, lack of consent is essential in making a charge against you.
+(Of course, this does not hold in cases of child sexual assault.)
 However, if you know that the plaintiff consented to the allegations against you and your attorney can prove that, your charges may get reduced or dismissed.
 This can be difficult to prove, but a skilled attorney who has successfully represented other defendants in your situation can help argue your case.

 Get the Right Representation, Get WeedenLaw